Greg Gutfeld: Controversies

+Gutfeld has attracted controversy and significant backlash for a variety of inflammatory statements he has made over his time at Fox News.
+The New York Times described his rhetoric and style as "insult conservatism", and that it has allowed Gutfeld to "frame any serious argument as a joke and any joke as a serious argument, leaving viewers to suss out the distinction".
+In 2025, The Independent opined that his content was increasingly "sycophantic" towards Trump, and described his rhetoric as becoming "increasingly extreme and unhinged".

 Apology to Canadians

-During a Red Eye segment that aired on March 17, 2009, Gutfeld and his panel discussed Canadian Lieutenant General Andrew Leslie's statement that the Canadian Armed Forces may require a one-year "synchronized break" once Canada's mission in Afghanistan ended in 2011: "Meaning, the Canadian military wants to take a breather to do some yoga, paint landscapes, run on the beach in gorgeous white Capri pants."
-The comedian panelist Doug Benson added: "I didn't even know they were in the war....
+During a Red Eye segment which aired on March 17, 2009, Gutfeld and his panel discussed Canadian Lieutenant General Andrew Leslie's statement that the Canadian Armed Forces may require a one-year "synchronized break" once Canada's mission in Afghanistan ended in 2011: "Meaning, the Canadian military wants to take a breather to do some yoga, paint landscapes, run on the beach in gorgeous white Capri pants."
+The comedian panelist Doug Benson added: "I didn't even know they were in the war...
 I thought that's where you go if you don't want to fight.
 Go chill in Canada."
 Gutfeld also said: "Isn't this the perfect time to invade this ridiculous country?
 They have no army!"

 The segment was posted to YouTube three days after the reported deaths of four Canadian soldiers in Afghanistan, prompting widespread outrage.
-Canada had then been in command of the NATO mission in Kandahar Province, the birthplace and former capital of the Taliban, for three years.
+Canada had been in command of the NATO mission in Kandahar Province, the birthplace and former capital of the Taliban, for three years.
 Along with Helmand Province, it was "home to some of the fiercest opposition to coalition forces" and reported to "have the highest casualty rates per province."

-Canadian Defence Minister Peter MacKay called on Fox to apologize for the satirical comments and described the remarks as "despicable, hurtful and ignorant."
-Gutfeld, while maintaining that the show is satirical and irreverent, offered the following apology: "The March 17 episode of Red Eye included a segment discussing Canada's plan for a 'synchronized break,' which was in no way an attempt to make light of troop efforts.
+Canadian Defence Minister Peter MacKay called on Fox to apologize for the comments and described the remarks as "despicable, hurtful and ignorant."
+Gutfeld, while maintaining that the show is satirical and irreverent, offered an apology, "The March 17 episode of Red Eye included a segment discussing Canada's plan for a 'synchronized break,' which was in no way an attempt to make light of troop efforts.
 However, I realize that my words may have been misunderstood.
 It was not my intent to disrespect the brave men, women, and families of the Canadian military, and for that, I apologize."

 Russia's invasion of Ukraine

-After Russia invaded Ukraine in 2022, Gutfeld said that the media were emotionally manipulating viewers with footage from the conflict "...because that makes a profit for news companies."
-Gutfeld was rebuked by Fox News foreign affairs correspondent Benjamin Hall who was on the ground in Kyiv: "This is not the media trying to drum up some emotional response.
-This is absolutely what’s happening."
-A few days later, Hall was seriously injured, while Pierre Zakrzewski (who also works for Fox) and a Ukrainian journalist were killed, in a surprise attack on the journalists by Russian forces.
-Gutfeld's mother-in-law, the mother of Elena Gutfeld, was also evacuated from Ukraine due to the efforts of Fox News colleagues Steve Brannigan and Lucas Tomlinson.
+After Russia invaded Ukraine in 2022, Gutfeld said that the media were emotionally manipulating viewers with footage from the conflict "because that makes a profit for news companies."
+Gutfeld was rebuked by Fox foreign affairs correspondent Benjamin Hall who was on the ground in Kyiv: "(It) is not the media trying to drum up some emotional response.
+This is absolutely what's happening."
+A few days later, Hall was seriously injured, while Pierre Zakrzewski (who also worked for Fox) and a Ukrainian journalist were killed, in a surprise attack on the journalists by Russian forces.